konstruktoid/publications/bastion/README.md

 On all Docker containers we'll reduce the number of permitted container capabilities and set a soft and hard limit on the number of open files.

-We also only mount specified volumes read only.
+We also mount configuration and website volumes read only.

 ```yaml
 - name: nginx container